Yakora/C-SchoolWorks/README.md

 # C-SchoolWorks
 All my C++ School Homeworks.
-# I know I may have done something wrong, the advice is well accepted, sorry for using my native language in the exercises
+# I know I may have done something wrong, tips are well accepted, sorry for using my native language in the exercises